Jakarta court: Extremist cleric sentenced to death

-(CNN)An extremist Indonesian cleric was found guilty of inciting terrorism and sentenced to death by a Jakarta court Friday.
+Jakarta, Indonesia (CNN)An extremist Indonesian cleric was found guilty of inciting terrorism and sentenced to death by a Jakarta court Friday.

 Under heavy security, the South Jakarta District Court found Aman Abdurrahman, the leader of the ISIS-affiliated Jamaah Ansharut Daulah (JAD) militant group, guilty of inciting five terror attacks, including a January 2016 attack in which four people were killed and 25 wounded by a suicide bomber and gunmen in central Jakarta.